 - NAT: Network Address Translation hides private IP addresses behind the router's IP address.
 This is the simplest and most common choice for users, because NAT does the translation work for you. - Standard: NAT-less routing.
-If you select Standard, you must separately configure your IP addresses so that they will be publically accessible.
-Typically you will not select this option unless you have a specific reason to bypass NAT. - IP Passthrough: IP Passthrough passes the IP address given by a cellular modem (WAN) through the router to Ethernet (LAN).
-All Ethernet ports must be in LAN mode (or disabled) and Hotspot, VPN, and GRE must be disabled.
-Any wireless interfaces must be removed from this network in order to enable IP Passthrough.
-The easiest way to enable IP Passthrough mode is with the IP Passthrough Setup Wizard (see Getting Started
+If you select Standard, you must separately configure your IP addresses so that they will be publicly accessible.
+Typically you will not select this option unless you have a specific reason to bypass NAT. - Disabled: Disable this network.